TechDufus/home.io/ansible/roles/flux/README.md

 This role ensures that docker is installed for a specific user, and copy out some config files.
 FOr the sake of simplicity, I still manually must install FluxOS manually after this role is applied.'

 Manually running / installing FluxOS myself allows me to see the progress of the script, and a rough ETA as to when it will be finished.
-All of this is supressed by ansible if ran in this role.
+All of this is suppressed by ansible if ran in this role.

 ## Manual Steps POST-Role application.